 Credit cards can be linked to your personal bank account or provided by independent credit card providers.
 Linked credit cards can be advantageous, but if your credit card is with a separate banking institution, it could make managing your money more complicated.

 Prepaid cards do not need to be linked to any bank accounts, but still offer a wide range of services to help you manage your money effectively.
 Suits Me®’s prepaid card offers several handy services, including a mobile banking app, sort code and account number and the ability to set up Direct Debits.

 One of the biggest attractions of credit cards is that they have long-established protections.
 This means they come with added financial security if you’re a victim of fraud or a company you’ve made a payment to dissolves.

 It is important to note that prepaid cards are also regulated by the Financial Conduct Authority (FCA) and governed by strict financial protections too.
 Prepaid card providers must be authorised as “E-Money” institutions before they can offer prepaid cards to consumers.
 This gives prepaid cardholders and their money legal safeguards.

-Sign up for a Suits Me prepaid card to make the most of our additional banking features, manage your spending more closely, and avoid the costly penalties using a credit card might incur.
+Sign up for a Suits Me® prepaid card to make the most of our additional banking-like features, manage your spending more closely, and avoid the costly penalties using a credit card might incur.